David Bradley (Native American artist): Personal life

 Born in Minnesota in 1954, many of Bradley's early years were in the Minneapolis metropolitan area until his family was split up and redistributed, having fallen victim to the prevailing view of what constituted an adequate family.
-In 1970, he left Minnesota and began a journey starting in the Southwestern United States and taking him through Central and South America — where he lived for a year with Mayan Indians — before his return to the U.S. where he spent time among the Navajo Indians in Arizona.
+In 1970, he left Minnesota and began a journey starting in the Southwestern United States and taking him through Central and South America — where he lived for a year with Maya Indians — before his return to the U.S. where he spent time among the Navajo Indians in Arizona.
 After receiving training at the Institute of American Indian Arts (IAIA), and went on to receive a Bachelor of Arts in Fine Arts from the College of Santa Fe in 1980.

 David Bradley currently lives in Santa Fe, New Mexico.

-In August 2011, Bradley was diagnosed with the motor neuron disease amyotrophic lateral sclerosis. the Fall of 2015, Bradley's illness had progressed to the point that he could no longer conduct a spoken interview.
+In August 2011, Bradley was diagnosed with the motor neuron disease amyotrophic lateral sclerosis.
+By the fall of 2015, Bradley's illness had progressed to the point that he could no longer conduct a spoken interview.